wenqianchua/MDEF/docs/term02/08-measuringtheworld.md

 ## Reflection

-For this class, I learned about data.
+>For this class, I learned about the relationship between data and the world.

 I personally find this class very interesting as a UX designer.
 During work, we also understand data and use data for design.
 Generally there are two ways of using data: the first way is to collect data myself and I use it and the other way is that I use data collected by others.
 During the first day, most of the lecture focuses on how we can collect data in person.
 The process of forming a project generally looks like this: having set an objective, broad questions, focus on understanding, observe, analyze, reason, take decisions, and go back.

 <iframe src="https://docs.google.com/presentation/d/e/2PACX-1vTaQ-zItk9JuS2hvK6yjJT9_VD40yNBHH8aHkljvpnY_p3u7nVO4s28fAj0aktIp8mH827LGgqnhYUC/embed?start=true&loop=true&delayms=3000" frameborder="0" width="1280" height="749" allowfullscreen="true" mozallowfullscreen="true" webkitallowfullscreen="true"></iframe>